 Using All Fresh Juice: If you feel like squeezing fresh juice, mix 2 part of fresh lemon juice with 1 part Persian lime juice (the limes most commonly found in grocery stores) and use ¾ ounce of this mix instead of the lemon juice/limeade combo.

 For pitchers of frozen margaritas, pour 12 ounces of tequila, 2 ounces of triple sec, 4 ounces of lemon juice, and 2 ounces of Minute Maid limeade concentrate into a blender with 3 or 4 handfuls of ice, and blend on high speed.

-Lunazul costs about $17 and deserves the major awards it has won.
+Lunazul costs about $18 and deserves all of its prestigious awards..
 Agavales mixes very well and costs under $15.
 DeKuyper O3 Orange will never replace Cointreau, but it’s half the price and works beautifully with these Margaritas.

-Other tequilas in the $20 range that have tested well are Campo Azul Reposado (the gold one).
+Other tequilas in the $20 range we’ve tested are Campo Azul Reposado (the gold one).
 Espolon makes a smooth, sweeter margarita with a milder tequila taste.
 Other highly-rated tequilas in this price range include El Padrino and Pueblo Viejo.
-Sauza Hornitos Reposado (gold) provides an enjoyable burn.
+Sauza Hornitos Reposado (gold) is popular in Mexico, and will give you an enjoyable burn.

 For Strawberry Margaritas, add 2 fresh or frozen strawberries per drink, before mixing.

 One taste of Tanqueray Gin and Fever-Tree Tonic, and you’ll know why it’s the most popular mix in Spain.
 Never mind the traditional lime garnish, this cocktail tastes better with a lemon wedge.
 And the Spanish don’t stop there, adding all manner of spices, herbs, and fruit to their “Gin Tonics”.